MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ## Combined effect of multiple DLP policies

 As tenant or environment admins, you can create more than one DLP policy and apply it to the same environment.
-At design and runtime<!--note from editor: Via Writing Style Guide-->, all policies that are applicable to the environment in which the app or flow resides are evaluated together to decide whether the resource is in compliance or violation of DLP policies.
+At design and runtime, all policies that are applicable to the environment in which the app or flow resides are evaluated together to decide whether the resource is in compliance or violation of DLP policies.

 ### Blocked classification impact across multiple policies